Temp Faker removal:

 Make careful notes where all the wires and plugs connect.
 Don't trust this to your memory before disconnecting them.

-Lay the cluster face down on a clean surface and remove the 7 screws around its perimeter to separate the circuit board.
+Remove the 7 screws around its perimeter to separate the circuit board.

 Under the temp and fuel gauges is a small daughter card.
 This is the temperature gauge stabilizer board.
 Pull it straight out.
 The board functions to reduce warranty (ha!) service by classifying varying temperatures, as sensed by the thermistor in the head, into three ranges of the gauge.
 It turns the gauge into an idiot light with roughly four states: cold, cool, normal, and hot.